 Read up on some of the top psychology professors in Charlotte below.

 Raleigh and Durham are actually two different cities that are separated by just thirty miles, but given the sheer volume of schools in the area it seemed best to group them together.
 They don’t call this area the Research Triangle for nothing as there are nearly a dozen universities between the two neighboring cities, including some of the best schools in the country.
 Duke University is one of the most well-respected institutions in the country and boasts numerous nationally ranked psychology degree programs.
 North Carolina State is a well-regarded research institution with a number of different psychology degree programs, and schools like Meredith College, Peace College, Shaw University, North Carolina Central University all offer a variety of graduate and undergraduate psychology degree programs.

 Raleigh and Durham are home to a considerable number of psychology professionals.
-According to the United States Bureau of Labor Statistics, there were 320 psychologists employed in the Durham area as of May 2014 and there were at least another 440 employed in the Raleigh area during that same time.
-The range of annual average salaries for these psychology professionals was between $69,630 and $89,450 depending on the specialty of the psychologist and whether the psychologist is in Raleigh or Durham (where the salaries seem to be much better).
+According to the United States Bureau of Labor Statistics, there were 380 psychologists employed in the Durham area as of May 2022 and there were at least another 530 employed in the Raleigh area during that same time.
+The range of annual average salaries for these psychology professionals was between $70,580 and $109,290 depending on the specialty of the psychologist and whether the psychologist is in Raleigh or Durham.

 Online Psychology Degrees & Schools in North Carolina